 The first page is where it’s at when getting decent web traffic.
 If you’re not able to rank organically, and I think we’ve seen what you’re up against, the trick is to use some tricks!

-Get listed everywhere, get your business on Google My Business, and, maybe, just maybe, run a Google Ads campaign.
+Get listed everywhere, get your business on Google Business Profile, and, maybe, just maybe, run a Google Ads campaign.
 But before you pay for clicks, make sure you know what you’re getting into.

 And while ThymeBase can’t help with your SEO, it’s reliable, easy-to-use event planning software.